 Besides the stunning gothic masterpieces, there are a number of internationally recognised museums and galleries dotted around the city.
 Victoria and Albert is widely recognised for their diverse collection of art from around the world.
 Besides, the entry is free.
 The vast areas full of masterpieces will keep you entertained for hours.
 The British Museum is often compared to the Louvre at Paris for its collection which includes Egyptian mummies, the Rosetta Stone and more.
 Another must-visit museum is the Natural History Museum.
 It offers an educational insight into our world’s history that is as valuable for kids as it is for adults.
 It is particularly famous for the enormous dinosaur skeletons.

 The abundance of London’s renowned theatres will certainly impress you – the city is just as attractive for theatre enthusiasts as the average entertainment-seeker.
 Arguably, the Royal Opera House is one of the most well loved for its top quality, class and rich history which can be experienced with their backstage tour.
 Located just next to Piccadilly Circus, Her Majesty’s Theatre offers the original showing of the Phantom of The Opera, one of the world’s greatest musicals.
 The Romanesque Novello Theatre, in turn, attracts Mama Mia enthusiasts year-round.
-The West End of London needs no introduction – you can easily book a tour to visit several theatres in one go.
+The West End of London needs no introduction – you could easily check for cheap london theatre tickets and book a tour to visit several theatres in one go.